 On May 24, 2021, the state of Pennsylvania became the 9th state in the United States to add Krabbe disease to their Newborn Screening (NBS) program.
-On June 1, 2021, Georgia became the 10th.
+On September 1, 2021, Georgia will become the 10th.
 Forge Biologics congratulates these states and the teams that led this initiative as early intervention for Krabbe disease is crucial in saving patients’ lives.

 Newborn screening background